retaildevcrews/aks-secure-baseline-hack-template/airs/README.md

 ### Create Codespace

-> The OpenHack requires Codespaces and bash
+> The OpenHack requires Codespaces and zsh
-> If you have dotfiles that default to zsh, make sure to use bash as your terminal
+> If you have dotfiles that default to bash, make sure to use zsh as your terminal

 - The `AKS Secure Baseline` repo for the OpenHack is at [github//asb-spark/openhack](https://github.com/asb-spark/openhack)
 - Open this repo in your web browser